 - I’m making it a top priority for our Artistic Associates to take a harder look at ourselves and the ensemble and see how we might re-make this inner council to be more inclusive.
 Since the AAs are a ‘promotion’ of sorts from within the ensemble, I want to once again impress on regional performers that I want to get to know you and we are currently accepting video auditions for 20/21.

-We have agreements in place for mainstage programming through at least the end of 2021 (including the reschedules of shows in the current season moved by the closures), and we know we may end up needing to postpone more shows this fall which could keep our mainstage calendar full into 2022.
+We have agreements in place for mainstage programming through the summer of 2022.
 Those titles already have contracts signed and advances paid — we’re not in the position to lose that by replacement.
 As a group we will put our heads together and consider how we can better center marginalized voices until we begin to undertake mainstage play selection again.
 Perhaps that also helps give us the time to better strategize how to raise funds those projects will require since most granting is done at least a year ahead of a project coming to fruition.

 Those who know and work with me should know where I stand and what is in my heart, I’m just sorry that it has taken me this long to articulate and publicly express what I hope to do about it.

 Thank you for your continued support.
-I cannot wait to get to work.
+I need it, we all need it.